stuartellis/stuartellis-site-hugo/content/articles/python-learning-resources.md

 # Online Guides

-Once you have learned Python itself, visit [The Hitchhiker’s Guide to Python](http://docs.python-guide.org), which provides clear advice on daily work with Python, and [Full Stack Python](https://www.fullstackpython.com) for a comprehensive guide to building Web applications with Python.
+Once you have learned Python itself, visit [The Hitchhiker’s Guide to Python](http://docs.python-guide.org), which provides clear advice on daily work with Python.

+[Full Stack Python](https://www.fullstackpython.com) explains the tools and options for building Web applications with Python.
+If you decide to work with the [Flask](http://flask.pocoo.org/) framework, use the [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) to learn the essentials.

 If you are a programmer or systems administrator, consider [replacing bash scripting with Python](https://github.com/ninjaaron/replacing-bash-scripting-with-python).